The following information can be found on this page:

 Definition: Total football operating expenses, including the cost of athletics student aid.

-Explanation: Amount of total football operating expenses (reported on line 42 by sport on the NCAA financial report form).
-(NCAA financial reports)
+Explanation: Amount of total football operating expenses (reported on Line 45 by sport on the NCAA MFRS report form).
+(NCAA MFRS reports)

 GAME EXPENSES AND TRAVEL: